 - An Apple ID.
 If you already have an Apple ID associated with your business email address you do not need to complete this step.
 Be aware that creating an Apple ID is not the same as creating an Apple Developer account.
 Follow this link to learn how to create your Apple ID.
 This Apple ID must be different from your personal Apple ID; Apple will use the email address associated with the Apple ID to bill the annual $99 (USD) publisher fee and email your app updates.

 - A business domain email address.
 You must provide a private email domain name (e.g., firstname.lastname@example.org).
 You cannot use Gmail, Hotmail, Yahoo, or any other email addresses from common email service providers.
+If you do not have a business domain email address, you can create one via Google Workspace.

 - D-U-N-S® Number.
 A D-U-N-S Number is a unique numeric identifier assigned to a business by Dun & Bradstreet (D&B).
 It is used by Apple to validate your business’s identity and legal status.
 You cannot enroll in the Apple Developer Program without a D-U-N-S Number.
 Your organization’s legal entity name must match its entry in the D-U-N-S lookup.
 Before enrolling in the developer program, you can use the D-U-N-S look up tool to see if you already have a D-U-N-S lookup by logging in with your business’s Apple ID.
 If you don’t have a D-U-N-S Number, request a D-U-N-S Number.
 Make sure you have your business registration documents ready for D&B’s verification process.